-Professor in marketing, marketing management, advertising, public relations, digital marketing, nonprofit marketing, consumer behavior, business ethics, and business communication.
-Received the 2016 Excellence in Teaching Award from the Walla Walla University School of Business.
+Professor in marketing, marketing management, advertising, public relations, writing for public relations, digital marketing, nonprofit marketing, consumer behavior, business ethics, and business communication.
+Recipient of the 2016 Excellence in Teaching Award from the Walla Walla University School of Business.

 Graduated from Whitman College in 1990 with a bachelor of arts degree in history (medieval emphasis).
 Member, Phi Beta Kappa.

 Earned a doctorate in law (JD) from the University of Florida Fredric G. Levin College of Law, graduating cum laude in 2003.
 Served as a teaching fellow for both legal research and writing and appellate advocacy.
 Worked as research assistant for Professor C. Doug Miller after receiving the Ralph H. Martin Book Award in Estates & Trusts.
 Served for one semester as senior research editor for the Florida Law Review after receiving that journal’s Accomplished Research Award and George W. Milam Award for Best Comment.
 Wrote both a Comment and a Note for publication in that journal.

 Worked as a summer law associate with Holland & Knight and Dean Mead law firms in Orlando, Florida.
 Picked up a few transfer classes at the University of Montana College of Law.
 Received the Excellence for the Future Award in Alternate Dispute Resolution.